 Label the kids.

-Airports are frantic places, and it’s hard to keep track of everything — kids, passports, luggage, phone, etc. To avoid the unthinkable (lost child situation), have your kid wear a travel wristband with your contact details.
-A parent I know writes the info with a Sharpie on her kid’s arm — a perfect last-minute parent hack if you’re at the airport.
+Airports are frantic places, and it’s hard to keep track of everything — kids, passports, luggage, phones, etc. To avoid the unthinkable (lost child situation), have your kid wear a travel wristband with your contact details.
+A parent I know writes this info with a Sharpie on her kid’s arm — a perfect last-minute parent hack if you’re at the airport.
+Also, consider dressing the kids in bright clothing, such as fluorescent hoodies, so you can easily pick them out in a crowd.

 Stock up on trinkets.

 Before you travel, take a trip to the Dollar Store and buy the craziest small trinkets you can find.
 Try to avoid anything that makes a noise or anything too heavy.
-Simple things like mini slinkies, matching card games or these tried-and-tested travel toys can keep them busy.
+Simple things like mini Slinkies, matching card games or these tried-and-tested travel toys can keep them busy.
 Be sure to stash the toys away so your kid doesn’t see them until you're on the airplane.
 Surprise them with a different toy every hour for maximum enjoyment (and peace).
+Some parents travel with a small bag of fruit loops and string so the kids can make necklaces and have a snack at the same time.

 Life is too short.
 Give them the tablet and allow them to watch all those crazy cartoons.
 One mom recommends holding off on the screen time for as long as possible so that the kids will sit and watch for longer at the end of the journey (when you really, really need them to).